-On July 7, 2008, engine issues (diesel generator fault) resulted in reduced cruising speed, itinerary changes (St Maarten replaced with Tortola BVI) and shortened port stays.
+On July 7, 2008, engine issues (diesel generator fault) resulted in reduced cruising speed, itinerary changes (St Maarten replaced with Tortola BVI) and shortened port stay.

 On April 8, 2007, CDC reported a Norovirus outbreak affected a total of 117 (passengers and crew) out of 4500, or 2,5% of all.

 (murder) On January 4, 2006, a 30-year-old male crew was found dead in his cabin.
-FBI investigated possible murder case, after the ship’s security found 2 packages with drugs (1 kg of heroin) stashed in the crew cabin.
-The man (of Portuguese origin) was working on the ship as waiter.
+FBI investigated a possible murder case after the ship’s security found 2 packages with drugs (1 kg of heroin) stashed in the crew cabin.
+The man (of Portuguese origin) was working on the ship as a waiter.

 On July 28, 2005, engine problems resulted in reduced cruising speed and itinerary changes – call port Princess Cays (Bahamas) was dropped.
 As compensation, all passengers received US$100 in onboard credit, and the Bahamas port taxes were refunded.

 You can add more details on reported here accident or submit new / your own Caribbean Princess ship incident ("Cruise Minus" report) via CruiseMapper's contact form.